 Step 10: Reward performance.
 In strategy execution, as in any other area of management, what gets measured gets done.
 Taking this one step further, what get measured and rewarded gets done faster.
 After explaining the strategy and aligning the workforce to it, senior managers institute the incentives that drive behaviors consistent with the strategy.

-Strategy execution is difficult in practice for many reasons, but a key impediment to success is that many leaders don’t know what strategy execution is or how they should approach it.
+Strategy execution is difficult in practice for many reasons, but a key impediment to success is that many leaders don’t know what is strategy execution or how they should approach it.
 Home-grown approaches may be incomplete if they fail to incorporate many of the basic activities highlighted above.

 While the 10-step approach outlined here won’t guarantee strategy execution success, it will greatly improve the odds, perhaps pushing the topic down a notch on the list of CEO concerns.